Skip to main content

 4

-The ports can be connected to the same computer or to two different machines.
+The ports can be connected to the same computer or to two separate machines.